Jean Cameron of Glendessary: After the rising

 After the failure of the rising in 1746, the Cameron tenants in Morvern suffered from punitive actions by government militias, although the Glendessary family seem to have retained most of their property.
 Cameron herself returned to relative obscurity.

-In 1751 she purchased the isolated estates of Rodinghead and Blacklaw in Lanarkshire, near modern-day St Leonards, East Kilbride.
+In 1751, she purchased the isolated estates of Rodinghead and Blacklaw in Lanarkshire, near modern-day St Leonards, East Kilbride.
 She is said to have lived a quiet and devout existence at Blacklaw and to have been locally popular; though a Catholic herself she financially supported the local Presbyterian school.
 A late 18th-century account by a local antiquary remembered her as "retaining [...] the striking remains of a graceful beauty" and as "rather melancholy", though an informed and intelligent conversationalist, noting that "politics was her favourite topic".
 In the 1830s John Lindsay, an elderly resident of the parish, recalled that "very many poor Highlanders were in the habit of visiting her".

-Cameron died in 1772 and was buried on the Blacklaw estate near her house, afterwards known as "Mount Cameron"; the East Kilbride poet John Struthers later wrote of the "dark firs" surrounding the "lowly" grave.
+Cameron died in 1772 and was buried on the Blacklaw estate near her house, 'Mount Cameron'; the East Kilbride poet John Struthers later wrote of the "dark firs" surrounding the "lowly" grave.
 By 1793 the grave was said to be "distinguished by nothing but a turf of grass, which is now almost equal with the ground".
 During the 20th century the site of the estate became a golf course, and the house itself was demolished in 1958; however a horse chestnut tree was planted near the grave and a plaque set up in the same year.

-Although suburban development has since taken place in the area, Jean Cameron's grave can still be seen in a small park marked by a steel plaque fitted to a stone pedestal.
-This was refurbished in 1995.
+Ancestors

+The Cameron of Lochiel chiefs are descended from Katherine Cameron, Jean's niece through her brother Allan.
+The XXIII Chief Donald Cameron, 23rd Lochiel married Lady Vere Hobart, Jean’s great-great-grand-niece.
+Lady Vere's mother, Janet MacLean, was the great-granddaughter of Allan Cameron, 5th of Glendessary and Sibilla MacLean.